-As a long serving member of the ACC Expert Panel that developed the New Zealand acute low back pain management guidelines, Dr McGrath brings a deep understanding of rational best practice in the musculoskeletal domain.
-With greater than 30 years of osteopathic clinical practice in NZ, UK and Australia, blended with research experience in anatomy, biomechanics and an all important focus on evidence-based practice, Dr McGrath is a NZ registered health practitioner (osteopath) unique among NZ and Australian osteopaths in having doctoral (PhD) and master (MSc) degrees (Anatomy) from the Otago University School of Medical Sciences in addition to postgraduate diplomas in Occupational Health Practice (Otago) and in Biomechanics (Bioengineering Unit, Strathclyde University, Glasgow).
+A long serving member of the New Zealand ACC Expert Panel that developed the New Zealand Acute Low Back Pain Management Guidelines, Dr McGrath brings a deep understanding of rational best practice in the musculoskeletal domain.
+With clinical practice in NZ, UK and Australia, blended with research experience in anatomy, biomechanics and an all important current focus on musculoskeletal manual evidence-based practice, Dr McGrath possesses exceptional credentials and experience.

-Active in university lecturing and formerly holding an Honorary Visiting Fellowship in Osteopathic Medicine at Victoria University, Melbourne, Dr McGrath acts as a Sentinel Reader for the Health Information Research Unit, Clinical Relevance Online Rating System of McMaster University in Canada, an established global centre of evidence-based medicine.
-He is also a long standing member of the editorial advisory board for the International Journal of Osteopathic Medicine (Int J Osteopath Med) and has been editorially involved with the Australasian Medical Journal, The Journal of Health Design, and The International Journal of Complementary and Alternative Medicine.
+Active in part-time university lecturing, Dr McGrath has lectured and contributed to the clinical and functional anatomy teaching at the University of Otago postgraduate physiotherapy programme for the last 15 years.
+At the end of 2020 he and his anatomy colleague received an excellence in teaching award from the School of Physiotherapy.
+Dr McGrath also acts as a Sentinel Reader for the Health Information Research Unit, Clinical Relevance Online Rating System of McMaster University in Canada, an established global centre of evidence-based medicine.
+Formally, he held an Honorary Visiting Fellowship in Osteopathic Medicine at Victoria University, Melbourne, and has been a longstanding member of the editorial board of the International Journal of Osteopathic Medicine (Int J Osteopath Med), and editorially involved with the Australasian Medical Journal, The Journal of Health Design, and The International Journal of Complementary and Alternative Medicine.